Concentration of Random Feature Matrices in High-Dimensions: Introduction

 In this work, we consider the concentration of the spectrum of asymmetric rectangular (nonlinear) random matrices $\A_{j,k}=\phi(\langle \bx_j, \boldsymbol{\omega}_k \rangle)$ which depends on two variables, motivated by the random matrices used in random feature models.
+Specifically, these matrices are the (non-fixed) dictionaries that are obtained by randomizing and not training hidden layers in a neural network.
+The spectrum of the random feature matrices, in particular the spread of the singular values, can be used to understand the numerical and theoretical properties of various random feature algorithms.
 Recent results in the literature consider the asymptotic distribution of the the Gram matrix formed from this type of asymmetric rectangular random matrix.
 The limiting spectral density of $\A^T\A$ when the samples and weights are Gaussian was computed in \cite{pennington2017nonlinear} using the moment method and in \cite{hastie2019surprises} using an approach from \cite{cheng2013spectrum}, see also the related work in \cite{pastur2020random, pastur2020random2}.
 The authors of \cite{benigni2019eigenvalue} extended the previous results to the case where $\bx$ and $\boldsymbol{\omega}$ are both subgaussian.
 In the setting where $\bx$ is deterministic and $\boldsymbol{\omega}$ is random, \cite{louart2018random} determined the empirical spectrum in the large data and dimension limit.
 In \cite{liao2020random}, the authors provide a precise characterization of the Gram matrix in the setting where the dimension, the size of the feature space, and the size of the dataset are large and comparable.
 In particular, in this setting they showed that the limit of the Gram matrix generated from random Fourier features is not the Gaussian kernel.
+In \cite{wang2021deformed}, non-asymptotic estimates are given in the overparameterized setting using a pairwise approximate orthogonality condition \cite{fan2020spectra}.
+Also, \cite{ozccelikkale2020sparse} considers the behavior of the random Fourier features model in high dimensions.
+For the setting with random data and fixed frequencies, Theorem 6.1 in \cite{ozccelikkale2020sparse} shows high probability bounds similar to our Theorem 4.1.
+The article uses the bounds to characterize performance for sparse recovery with Fourier features, which we became aware of after publication of this work.

 Random feature regression also exhibits the double descent phenomena \cite{mei2019generalization, liao2020random, chen2021conditioning}, in which the risk is low in the underparameterized and overparameterized regions but peaks at the interpolation threshold \cite{belkin2018understand, belkin2019reconciling, belkin2020two}.
 This behavior is intrinsically dependent on the characterization of the spectrum of the random feature matrix.
 In \cite{mei2019generalization}, a detailed analysis of the double descent behavior of the random feature regression problem is shown, with the assumption that one has $m$ data samples from the $d$-dimensional sphere $\mathbb{S}^{d-1}$ and $N$ random features, with $N,m, d \rightarrow \infty$ but comparable.
 In particular, they showed that overparameterization is necessary to obtain the optimal test error in certain settings.
 In \cite{chen2021conditioning}, the singular values of the random feature matrix with Gaussian data samples and weights are shown to concentration around $1$ with high probability when the complexity ratio $\frac{N}{m}$ scales like $\log^{-1}(N)$ (underparameterized) or $\log(m)$ (overparameterized).
 In addition, they showed that the condition number becomes unbounded for $N$ close to $m$ (i.e. a double descent phenomena for the condition number), which also provided a mechanism for the double descent in the generalization error associated with ridgeless random feature regression.